QBDev0ps/DevOps-Cloud-projects/Project11.md

 ![console output 2](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/b820be16-8557-4255-b0b7-3519c696e679)

-**ii.** After creating and configuring a freestyle project, the next thing we do is to enable Webhooks in our GitHub repository settingsnand configure it to trigger **`ansible`** build:
+**ii.** After creating and configuring the **`ansible`** freestyle project, we had to trigger it manually for it to run.
+But we can go a step further.
+To enable our build run automatically whenever there is a change in our Git repository, we need to enable Webhooks in our GitHub repository settings and configure it to trigger **`ansible`** build:

 + From our GitHub account, we click on **Repositories** tab and then we select the **`ansible-config-mgt`** repository.